susanBuck/notes/07_Version_Control/10_Deploy_to_Pagoda.md

 **Note 6/30/14**
 Students have been reporting issues with launching new Pagoda apps.
 Given this, we're going to switch directions to a different suggested PaaS called Jumpstarter.
+[The docs for Jumpstarter can be found here](https://github.com/susanBuck/notes/blob/master/07_Version_Control/10_Deploy_to_Jumpstarter.md).

 ---